 Municipal Control of Adult-use Cannabis Business Licenses in New Jersey

 Municipalities have a significant influence on who wins a New Jersey Cannabis Business License.
-In fact, they will report to the state their preference of who to award a license to.
+In fact, they will report to the state their preference of who to award a license.

 Therefore, it is extremely important to gain local support and make sure you’re in compliance with all municipal ordinances.

-Below is a list showing the municipalities in New Jersey that have opted in or out of allowing adult-use cannabis businesses to locate in their jurisdiction (provided by USA Today):
+Our New Jersey cannabis consultants added the list below showing the municipalities in New Jersey that have opted in or out of allowing adult-use cannabis businesses to locate in their jurisdiction (provided by USA Today):

 Fees (Application and License Fees)

-Our cannabis consultants provide the infographic below summarizing the cannabis application and license fees in New Jersey.
+The infographic below summarizes the cannabis application and license fees in New Jersey:

 Priority Applicants for a New Jersey Cannabis License